Skip to main content

 Impacts

-Impacts of Air Pollution
+Impacts of Trace Gases

-Agriculture: The economic impact of crop yield loss due to pollution is significant all over the world.
+Agriculture: The economic impact of crop yield loss due to trace gases is significant all over the world.
 Global crop yield losses for wheat, corn, and soybeans are estimated to range from $11-18 billion annually, with the greatest economic loss estimated to occur in the United States ($3.1 billion).
 Most losses occur from one pollutant, O3, despite the fact that scientists have been working with farmers for decades to find O3-tolerant species to cultivate.
 These losses are projected to increase for many regions.
 For more information ...